Scanframe/sf-gitlab-devops/README.md

 # GitLab DevOps Trial Project/Repository

-_To this project a **Doxygen** `manual` job will be added and gitlab-runner is to be configured for using a self-hosted minio server._
+_To this project a gitlab-runner is to be configured for using a self-hosted minio server for caching._

 ## Content